-- Final presentations will take place on 4/22/2019, Wednesday, 1:00 PM via Zoom. - Each presentation will be for 6-8 minutes followed by 2-3 minutes Q&A. - Carl Zimmer might join us virtually on the presentation day and we will openly discuss interesting results your team finds in his personal genome.
-We anticipate this would be an interesting experience for all of us.
+- Final presentations will take place on May 5th 2021, Wednesday, 1:00 PM in regular class zoom. - Each presentation will be 6-8 minutes followed by 2-3 minutes Q&A. - Carl Zimmer will join us virtually on the presentation day and we will openly discuss interesting results your team finds in his personal genome.
+We anticipate this would be an interesting experience for all of us. - Notice the presentation is earlier than the writing due.
+You should prioritize getting the result and focus on the writing later.